HuppeJ/jh-summer19/Exercises/Exercise7_Extracting_10_Questions/highlighted_questions/question4_highlighted.md

 # title: chicken pox

+## Keywords

+- Does this mean
+- I have not found
+- Do you think

 **question**

-my daughter has just brought chicken pox home from school and i wanted to know is this dangerous to diabetics as it is to people with asthma. one of our friends down the road said they read something about it be harmful to diabetics but i havent found any litrature.
-Does this mean i can go on holiday for 2 weeks  8)

-**comment 1:**

-my daughter has just brought chicken pox home from school and i wanted to know is this dangerous to diabetics as it is to people with asthma. one of our friends down the road said they read something about it be harmful to diabetics but i havent found any litrature.
-Does this mean i can go on holiday for 2 weeks  8)
+my daughter has just brought chicken pox home from school and i wanted to know is this dangerous to diabetics as it is to people with asthma. one of our friends down the road said they read something about it be harmful to diabetics but ```i havent found any litrature```. ```Does this mean i can go on holiday for 2 weeks```  8)

 **comment 2:**